testsigmahq/testsigma-docs/src/pages/docs/troubleshooting/mobile-apps/failed-to-launch-test-recorder.md

 ---

-There are a number of reasons why the error "Unable to start Mobile Inspector" would show up.
+There are a number of reasons why the error "Unable to start Mobile test recorder" would show up.

-The easiest way to debug the error is to check the Logs for the Mobile Inspector.
+The easiest way to debug the error is to check the Logs for the Mobile test recorder.
 It contains the actual reason for the error.

 <br>